TheoTheSweet/fan-control-project/README.md

 # Robotic Subsystem Fan Control and Data Log

 This application simulates fan control for the cooling of robotic subsystems.
 It allows the user to set the number of fans and subsystems, along with the maximum RPM for each fan.
 The application tracks temperature and fan speed data over time and provides a graphical interface to monitor the data.
-If requested, the application can also log the data to a CSV file, which has the name 'temp_speed_log.csv'.
-Keep in mind that the file will be overwritten upon each new request to log data.
+If requested, the application can also log the data to a CSV file, which has the name 'temp_speed_log.csv' and will be located in the same directory as the application.
+Keep in mind that the file, unless moved, will be overwritten upon each new request to log data.

 ## How to Use